huntdatacenter/docs/docs/working-in-your-lab/analytical-tools/matlab.md

 ## Install

-The below steps require the code to be run in `xterm` started from X2GO on the machine holding the MATLAB files downloaded in the above steps.
+The below steps require the code to be run in `xterm` started from X2GO on the machine holding the Matlab files downloaded in the above steps.

-1. Go to your matlab folder and run the installer:
+1. Go to your Matlab folder and run the installer:

    ```
    sudo ./install